AdobeDocs/experience-platform.en/help/accessibility/custom.md

 The Experience Platform user interface meets required contrast ratios for normal text, graphics, and UI components.
 The colors of the user interface have also been chosen to support accessibility for all users, including those with visual disabilities.

-In Platform, UI elements that are clickable or actionable with a pointed can also be engaged using a keyboard.
+In Platform, UI elements that are clickable or actionable with a pointer can also be engaged using a keyboard.
 This includes the left navigation, video players, tables, and more.

 Experience Platform strives to meet the Web Accessibility Initiative - Accessible Rich Internet Applications (WAI-ARIA) web standards, including the addition of ARIA labels to UI elements.